nisarg0/Kontest-Reminder/index.md

 ## Welcome to Kontest Reminder

 We have made this chrome-extension as a challenge to ourselves and we hope it will help hundreds to improve there CP skills.
-We wish you all the best on this intresting journy of Competitive Programming.
+We wish you all the best on this interesting journey of Competitive Programming.

 ### How to download?